nanograv/PINT/CONTRIBUTING.rst

      It may require an additional installation step.
    - There is a JupyterLab git plugin that may make working with versioned notebooks easier.

+Your editor, whether it is emacs, vi, JupyterLab, Spyder, or some more graphical tool, can probably be made to understand that you are editing python and do things like highlight syntax, offer tab completion on identifiers, automatically indent text, automatically strip trailing white space, and possibly integrate some of the above tools.

 The Zen of Python
 ~~~~~~~~~~~~~~~~~